 Triggering Maximum Oxygenation

-The BrainO2™ usage guide utilizes hypoxic challenge to further enhance both plasma oxygenation and tissue perfusion.
+The BrainO2™ protocol utilizes hypoxic challenge to further enhance both plasma oxygenation and tissue perfusion.
 The hypoxic exertion challenge creates gas transfer and respiratory turbulence conditions that exceeded von Ardenne’s methods.

 von Ardenne’s Method